COVID Curveball: An Inside View of the 2020 Los Angeles Dodgers World Championship Season

 A riveting inside account of the most unforgettable season in Los Angeles Dodgers history, from the COVID-delayed start through the incredible playoff run, by the broadcaster who saw it all.

-Amid strict new rules and Coronavirus outbreaks on other teams that wreaked havoc on the schedule, the Dodgers maintained a laser focus as a team and organization, and ultimately, won the first bubbled playoffs in the history of Major League Baseball.
+As America’s Pastime reeled from a global pandemic, the LA Dodgers rallied to win arguably the most difficult baseball season ever played.
+Amid strict new rules and Coronavirus outbreaks on other teams that wreaked havoc on the schedule, the Dodgers maintained a laser focus as a team and organization, and, ultimately won the first bubbled playoffs in the history of Major League Baseball.

 Includes an in-depth foreword by Dodgers’ legend Orel Hershiser.

 Sign up for our newsletter for details on new releases, free exclusive content and more!